 They let your guests know exactly what you want:

-With so many moving parts involved in the process of planning a wedding, there’s not many convenient opportunities for guests to flat-out ask a couple what they would like as a gift for their wedding.
-A wedding registry simplifies this process.
+While this is true of both online and offline wedding registries, it helps to know why you need one in the first place!
+With so many moving parts involved in the process of planning (and attending) a wedding, there’s not many convenient opportunities for guests to see exactly what you’re looking for.
+An online wedding registry simplifies this process.
 “Instead of putting a couple on the spot, a registry shows you exactly what they’re looking for without any of the awkward conversations,” says Carlson.
+It also helps that a guest can sort potential wedding gifts by price online, eliminating any weird encounters about budget in a store.

 They’re easy for both couples and their guests: